Consumer & Business Connection Logins

 Testing, testing, testing

 We did a lot of testing for this project because of the complexity and strategic importance of the site.
-We ran card sorts, tree tests, and a number of usability tests with prototypes of varying levels of fidelity.
+We facilitated several usability tests with prototypes of varying levels of fidelity.
 Every test we ran yielded new insights which helped shape the end product into something much more useful and successful than it would have been otherwise.

 No dead ends

-As product owner, there were a number of times when the developers were facing some serious technical problems that required a solution from someone within Adobe's vast network.
+The simplified login design was tricky for the developers to implement - they were facing some serious technical problems that required a solution from someone within Adobe's vast network.
 At times it was very unclear how I would get issues resolved that seemed over my head.
 But tenacity paid off, and I ultimately was able to find the solutions I needed by fearlessly reaching out to find someone who was willing to help.